algorand/indexer/README.md

 # Unique Database Configurations

 Load balancing:
-If indexer is deployed in an environment such that the database is seating behind a load balancer and multiple transaction queries are initiated, it is unclear whether these queries will be handled by a master instance or a non-master instance.
+If indexer is deployed in an environment such that the database is sitting behind a load balancer and multiple transaction queries are initiated, it is unclear whether these queries will be handled by a master instance or a non-master instance.
 Due to the ambiguity behind the handler, users will need to retry their query to ensure that they are not retrieving stale data.

 # Building